tpayne/lang-examples/nodejs/Azure/File/README.md

 The following are some usage examples of the application running.
 To use them on your system, you will need to modify `localhost:3000` to the appropriate Ingress that you are using for AKS.

-This following examples shown how the REST API works for shares.
+The following examples show how the REST API works for shares.

 ```shell
     curl "localhost:3000/api/shares/healthz"